drarahimi/bibtex_analyzer/README.md

 # bibtex_analyzer
-Python notebook to analyze bibtex references
+Python notebook and code to analyze bibtex references